-The MAC schemes will be used by the Elliptic Curve Integrated Encryption Scheme ECIES specified in Section 5.1.
+The MAC schemes will be used by ECIES specified in Section 5.1.

 MAC schemes are designed to be used by two entities - a sender U and a recipient V - when U wants to send a message M to V in an authentic manner and V wants to verify the authenticity of M.